courington/tahana/README.md

 # Welcome to React Router!

+## Using React Router to build an application for generating routes between points on a map taking into considering effort, energy, and time based on optional inputs such as terrain, snowpack, slope angle, elevation, and others.

 A modern, production-ready template for building full-stack React applications using React Router.

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/github/remix-run/react-router-templates/tree/main/default)